brendanscarano/brendanscarano.github.io/_posts/2015-10-27-angular-directives-controller-vs-link.md

 *
 * @description
 *   Initial search box on home screen
-*   to search for artists, and obtain their most recent concerts */
+*   to search for artists, and obtain their most popular tracks */

 (function() {